avisi-cloud/workshop-ame-gitops/assignments/02-configure-acloud.md

 - Start a shell using `acloud` so you can use `kubectl` to interact with your cluster.
 - List the nodes in the cluster using `kubectl`
 - Create a new node pool called `database` for your cluster.
 Use `t3.medium` for `node-type` and `1` for `node-count`.
+- Watch the progress using the 'View activity' link on your cluster details page.
+- Verify that it joined the cluster using `kubectl`.

 ## References